kevinhammond/CIPs/CIP-0123/README.md

 In this case, care would need to be taken that the rogue transaction was not accidentally reinserted into the chain.
 This might involve clearing node mempools, applying filters on the transaction, or developing and deploying a new node version that rejected the bad block.

+Lightweight checkpointing could again be used as in Scenario 3.1.
+(TODO: If the checkpoints were slot-based instead of length-based, this mechanism could also be used to prevent a slot from considering *any* block valid, notably the bad block's slot.)

 **Scenario 3.3**: an alternative to rolling back would be to develop and deploy a "hot-fix" node that could accept the bad block, either as an exception, or as new acceptable behaviour.